 Where and when can Clinical Services Quality Measures be found?

-These new measures will be available on the NHS Choices and My NHS websites, with the underlying data available directly from the relevant national clinical audits and/or intelligence networks; where appropriate and safe.
+These new measures will be available on the NHS and My NHS websites, with the underlying data available directly from the relevant national clinical audits and/or intelligence networks; where appropriate and safe.

 - How can you find Clinical Services Quality Measures?

 - When will future publications be made available?

 The first Stroke Clinical Services Quality Measures can be found on My NHS.

 Which clinical areas will Clinical Services Quality Measures cover?

 There are also plans in place to cover children and diabetes in future phases.

 How were clinical areas prioritised?

 The criteria used to prioritise the clinical areas included national and clinical priorities, as well as considering quality of data and achievability.